Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Conflict Graph based Lower Bounds on the Flip Distance

-We iteratively construct a graph $G_1$ from $T_{g_i}$ by removing vertices and edges from $T_{g_i}$.
-First, for every edge $e \in T_{g_i} \cap (\beta T \cup \beta T')$ we observe that all points of $V(\Delta_i)$ lie on the same side of~$e$.
-We delete from $T_{g_i}$ all the points (and their incident edges) that are contained in the side of $e$ that does not contain $V(\Delta_i)$.
+We iteratively construct a graph $G_1$ from $T_p$ by removing vertices and edges from $T_p$.
+First, for every edge $e \in T_p \cap (\beta T \cup \beta T')$ we observe that all points of $V^O(\Delta_p)$ lie on the same side of~$e$.
+We delete from $T_p$ all the points (and their incident edges) that are contained in the side of $e$ that does not contain $V^O(\Delta_p)$.

-Note the resulting graph $G_1$ is a triangulation of a connected convex polygon and contains all vertices of $V(\Delta_i)$.
+Note the resulting graph $G_1$ is a triangulation of a connected convex polygon and contains all vertices of $V^O(\Delta_p)$.
 Further, all edges of $G_1 \cap (\beta T \cup \beta T')$ lie on the boundary of $G_1$.

-Our ultimate goal is for the graph $G(\Delta_i,\Delta'_i)$ to not contain edges from $\beta T\cup \beta T'$.
+Our ultimate goal is for the graph $G_p$ to not contain edges from $\beta T\cup \beta T'$.
 All remaining such edges lie on the boundary of $G_1$.
 We will get rid of these edges by removing all the edges on the boundary.
 But before we can do that we need to make some preparations.
-Since ears have two edges from the boundary of a triangulation, removing the convex hull will lead to the existence of an isolated vertex for every ear.
+Since ears have two edges from the boundary of a triangulation, removing the convex hull will create an isolated vertex from every tip of an ear.
 In the following procedure, we deal with this matter to keep the number of connected components low.